Afnanfreelancer/APW-Research-Project/README.md

-All data is anonymized to protect faculty and institutional privacy.
+All data is anonymized to protect privacy.

-No raw student survey data is included to maintain confidentiality.
+No raw student survey data is included.

-The project adheres to ethical research guidelines, ensuring no sensitive information is disclosed.
+The project adheres to ethical research guidelines.

 Contributions

-This project is for academic purposes and not open for contributions.
-Feedback or inquiries can be directed to the repository owner.
+For academic purposes only; not open for contributions.
+Contact the repository owner for inquiries.

 License

-This project is licensed under the MIT License.
+MIT License.
 See LICENSE for details.

+Word Count: 260